Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 console.log('total tokens:', (await result.usage).totalTokens);

-streamChat returns synchronously and never throws — a failure surfaces as an error part on fullStream and rejects the usage / finishReason promises.
-Keep a default case in your switch: StreamPart is an open union and new variants are additive.
+streamChat returns synchronously and never throws — a failure surfaces as an error part and rejects usage / finishReason.
+Keep a default case: StreamPart is an open union.

 Loop guarantees

-These invariants are enforced by the loop implementation and pinned by tests.
+These invariants are enforced by the implementation and pinned by tests.
 Treat them as contracts.

 Immutable message history per step